 - Break free from ever more complex naming conventions for hostnames as a means of identity.
 Use a very rich set of meta data provided by each machine to address them.
 Meta data comes from Puppet, Chef, Facter, Ohai or plugins you provide yourself.

-- Use simple command line tools to call remote agents.
+- Comes with simple to use command line tools to call remote agents.

-- Manage packages, services and other common components using contributions from the community.
+- A number of agents to manage packages, services and other common components are available from the community.

-- Write simple RPC style agents, clients and Web UIs in an easy to understand language - Ruby
+- Allows you to write simple RPC style agents, clients and Web UIs in an easy to understand language - Ruby

 - Re-use the ability of middleware to do clustering, routing and network isolation to realize secure and scalable setups.